-- 2. Click C in the live view. - 3.
-Select Video format H.264. - 4.
+- 2. Click in the live view. - 3.
+Select Video format AV1 if your device supports it.
+Otherwise select H.264. - 4.
 Go to Video > Stream > General and increase Compression. - 5.
 Go to Video > Stream > Zipstream and do one or more of the following: - Select the Zipstream Strength that you want to use. - Turn on Optimize for storage.
 This can only be used if the video management software supports B-frames. - Turn on Dynamic FPS. - Turn on Dynamic GOP and set a high Upper limit GOP length value.